 EbscoHost is our largest database collection.

 EbscoHost has provided an app to facilitate researching on a mobile device.
-They have a mobile site that you can use.

 You cannot download the app directly from the app store because then it will not recognize you as MCLA affiliated and it won't give you access to the databases.
 Follow these instructions to download the app:

 1. Go to this link on your mobile device.

 2. If you are off-campus you will be prompted to enter your A number and password.